mesqueeb/vuex-easy-firestore/docs/hooks.md

 ## Hooks on openDBChannel / fetch

-The "Hooks after server changes" explained above also trigger once on `openDBChannel` and `fetchAndAdd`.
+The "Hooks after server changes" explained above also trigger once on `openDBChannel` and `fetchAndAdd` and `fetchById`.
 Check the **execution timings of hooks** below to know precisely when which hooks are executed.

 ## Execution timings of hooks